Skip to main content

 • Community outings – excursions to local facilities such as museums or markets, or recreational activities that encourage movement and socialisation with the general public.

-And the results speak for themselves Chief Operating Officer, Aaron Farrell says internal data shows that engagement in Clubhouse programs and activities has led to a reduction in member hospital presentations and re-admissions.
+And the results speak for themselves Chief Operating Officer, Aaron Farrell said internal data showed that engagement in Clubhouse programs and activities had led to a reduction in recipient hospital presentations and re-admissions.

 “Engagement we have seen in Clubhouse program activities has led to a 65-70 per cent reduction in member hospital presentations relating to mental wellbeing,” Aaron said.

-“We have also seen 40 per cent of Clubhouse consumers go on to to volunteer in the community, secure employment or start a training program.
+“We have also seen 40 per cent of Clubhouse recipients go on to to volunteer in the community, secure employment or start a training program.

-“The success of this program has led to a significant increase in engagement in the last year alone, to the point where we are struggling to keep up with demand.”
+“The success of the program has led to a significant increase in engagement in the last year alone, to the point where we are struggling to keep up with demand.”

 Beyond statistics, engagement in group programs has given consumers the ability to develop strong connections socially.